om2-ws22/website/_sources/docs/programming-toolkit.md

 ### Install extensions

-The features that Visual Studio Code includes out-of-the-box are just the start.
-VS Code extensions let you add languages, debuggers, and tools to your installation to support your development workflow.
+VS Code extensions let you add tools to your installation to support your development workflow.

 Let's install some extensions: